ibm-cloud-docs/vmwaresolutions/archiref/vcs/vmware-inventory-export.md

 ### Procedure to export lists
 {: #export-procedure}

-1. From the VMware vSphere Web Client, open a list view for an object type, for example, Virtual Machines or Hosts.
+1. From the VMware vSphere® Web Client, open a list view for an object type, for example, Virtual Machines or Hosts.
    You can access list views of objects from the Global Inventory Lists and the search results.
 2. Click the **Export** icon in the lower right of a **Global Inventory** or **Resources list** view.
 To open the navigator view, press `CTRL+ALT+7`.
 3. Select each row to be listed in the CSV file for each of the following sections: